programminghistorian/jekyll/lessons/working-with-web-pages.md

 ```

 Now let’s try opening the page using Python.
 Copy the following program
-into Komodo Edit and save it as open-webpage.py.
-When you execute the
+into Komodo Edit and save it as `open-webpage.py`{.filename}.
+When you
-program, it will open the trial file, read its contents into a Python
+execute the program, it will open the trial file, read its contents into
-string called webContent and then print the first three hundred
+a Python string called webContent and then print the first three hundred
 characters of the string to the “Command Output” pane.
-Use the View -\>
+Use the
-Web Developer -\> View Page Source command in Firefox to verify that the
+`View -> Web Developer -> View Page Source`{.filename} command in
-HTML source of the page is the same as the source that your program
+Firefox to verify that the HTML source of the page is the same as the
-retrieved.
-Each browser has a different shortcut key to open the page
+source that your program retrieved.
+Each browser has a different
+shortcut key to open the page source.
+In Firefox on PC it is
-source.
-In Firefox on PC it is CTRL+ u.
-If you cannot find it on your
+`CTRL+ u`{.filename}.
+If you cannot find it on your browser, try using a
-browser, try using a search engine to find where it is.
-(See the Python
+search engine to find where it is.
+(See the Python library reference to
-library reference to learn more about [urllib2][][.)][]
+learn more about [urllib2][][.)][]

 ``` python
 # open-webpage.py